-Anti-fog solutions are an effective way to eliminate and prevent fog from forming on a variety of surfaces.
-Common applications for anti-fog lens treatments include prescription glasses, sunglasses, safety glasses and goggles, and safety shields.
-In addition to theses common uses, anti-fog solutions can also be effective for refrigerator and freezer doors, bathroom mirrors, windows, cameras and binoculars.
+Anti-fog solutions are an effective way to reduce and prevent fog from forming on a variety of surfaces.
+Typical applications for anti-fog lens treatments include prescription glasses, sunglasses, safety glasses and goggles, and safety shields.
+In addition to theses common uses, anti-fog solutions can also be effective for refrigerator and freezer doors, bathroom mirrors, windows, cameras, and binoculars.

-- Clean the surface prior to applying anti-fog treatment.
-(For details on how to properly clean safety glasses, please see “How to Clean Your Safety Glasses.”)
+- Clean the surface before applying anti-fog treatment.
+(For details on how to properly clean safety glasses, please see “How to Clean Your Safety Glasses.”
 Note that extremely dirty surfaces may require a second application.
-However, be sure to clean surfaces as best as possible prior to applying anti-fog solution.
+However, be sure to clean surfaces as best as possible before applying the anti-fog solution.

 - Shake the solution several times before applying.

 - Wait.
-Many solutions recommend waiting a minute prior to wiping off the solution, but some do not.
+Many solutions recommend waiting a minute before wiping off the solution, but some do not.
 Check package directions.
-Note that very cold surfaces may require additional drying time.
+Note that colder surfaces may require additional drying time.